ryaaahs/sb_plugins/sb_boost_collector/README.md

 *Here is a diagram giving a visual on how the logic works*

  # Usage
-Add the `sb_boost_collector.py` to the plugin folder of your sbpe Add the `clean_boost_information.py` to the root folder of sbpe
+Add the `sb_boost_collector.py` to the plugin folder of your sbpe
+Add the `clean_boost_information.py` to the root folder of sbpe

-Plugin should now load and create the missing files/directory.
+Plugin should now load and create the missing files/directory on sbpe launch.